Excerpt from Dougly of Selby-Dale, a novel in progress.

 “Whatever you have is good for me.”

-Bonnie bursts out of the kitchen.
+Bonnie, the waitress, bursts out of the kitchen.

 “Bibs!
 Bibs for everyone!”